 What books are you reading this summer?
 I’d love to know!
 Leave a comment below with any teacher books or pleasure books you are diving into this summer!

-You can also check out The Simply Organized Classroom!
+You can also get your copy of The Simply Organized Classroom!
 An ebook I wrote to help teachers organize and manage their classrooms more efficiently.
 Get all the info to The Simply Organized Classroom right here!

 Until next time,